Cross0898/BambooWorks/README.md

 ## `npm install @mui/material @emotion/react @emotion/styled @mui/icons-material`

 Install necessary dependencies with the line of code above (if installation fails include --legacy-peer-deps at the end of each npm install)
+Utilized material UI as the library is established and I have utilized it honestly allthroughout my career

 ### `npm start`